 In addition to hiring a team, I grew my business by focusing on making ads on Facebook, Instagram, Google, etc. I also started using HoneyBook so that when I get those leads I can quickly and easily manage them.
-HoneyBook workflows are my favorite feature by far.
+HoneyBook’s client workflow automation software feature is my favorite by far.
 They systemize EVERYTHING in my process and make it so no stone is left unturned.
 For the volume of clients I have, workflows are absolutely essential to my business.

 8. Elevate your branding for growth.